There’s one very simple reason why you need to change your mattress every 7-10 years: to get a better night’s sleep.

 You don’t need a Ph.D. in sleep disorders to know that you feel better when you are well rested.
 You are more productive, more resistant to stress, and better able to learn and retain new information.
 You’re (generally) an all-around nicer person when you’re not tired and cranky.
-But there’s more to it than just performing better and having a more pleasant day.

 With so much at stake, doing everything in your power to ensure a good night’s sleep seems like a no-brainer.
 And having the right mattress that can give you support you need to have a good night’s sleep is so important.

-Not convinced?
 A study published by the U.S. National Institutes of Health found that subjects who slept on new mattresses improved the quality of their sleep.
 When compared to their own personal mattresses (average mattress age 9.5 years), the new mattresses reduced back discomfort, irritability, headaches and other stress-related symptoms.

 The conclusion?
 Replacing your mattress every 7-10 years can significantly improve your health and well-being even if you don’t think there is a problem with your current mattress.
 The truth is you may not even realize your mattress has lost its support.
 Because your mattress will degrade gradually, you likely won’t sense these changes occurring over time: less support, body impressions, the build-up of bacteria and bodily fluids.